GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

   .use(ssr);
 ```

-This is a very naive asset server---`@sveltejs/adapter-node` uses [`sirv`](https://www.npmjs.com/package/sirv) under-the-hood to serve assets with proper caching headers and compression.
+This is a very naive asset server---`@sveltejs/adapter-node` uses [`sirv`](https://www.npmjs.com/package/sirv) under the hood to serve assets with proper caching headers and compression.
 This is not an option here as `sirv` relies on the filesystem, but it's a proof of concept, let's move on.

 Let's try that out by rebuilding (`vite build`) and reruning (`./build/app`) the application: